The

-one of three things.
+one of two things.
 Most commonly, perhaps, the word refers to a long

 river that rises in the Auvergne, near Clermont Ferrand, and flows down